How To Create An Inventory Management Strategy [+5 Techniques]

 Problems can arise, however, if/when bottlenecks occur somewhere along the line.
 In this situation, employees may end up waiting for the materials they need, or, it’s possible they’ll be overwhelmed by an influx of incoming goods.
 That’s why certain companies have shifted to only producing a set number of products each period, and then holding on to their reserve for an unexpected surge or shortage.

-Now that you know why an inventory management strategy is so essential to your productivity and profitability, let’s take a look at how to create one.
+Now that you know the 5 inventory management techniques, let’s take a look at how to create one.
 With these seven steps in tow, you’ll be well on your way to leveraging all the advantages of a comprehensive inventory strategy.

-1. Decide on a location for storing and processing your inventory
+1. Decide on a storage and processing location for inventory

 Choosing the right location for your warehouse is key, especially for larger companies who use multiple warehouses to run their business.
 Advanced inventory management software can help track product movement in and out of each location, which provides an opportunity to save money by keeping your labor and energy costs relatively low.